-The digital output interface utilizes a flexible output bit mapper as shown in Figure 8-39.
+The digital output interface utilizes a flexible output bit mapper (Figure 8-38).
 The bit mapper takes the 18-bit output directly from the ADC or from the digital decimation filter block and reformats it to a resolution of 14,16,18 or 20-bit.
 The output serialization factor gets adjusted accordingly for 2-, 1- and 1/2-wire interface modes.
 The maximum SLVDS interface output data rate can not be exceeded independent of output resolution or serialization factor.